particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### SKU deprecation 2024-12-02

+ARG-STRTKT (Argon starter kit) is now deprecated and will no longer be available.
+Muon kit SKUs have been renamed but are otherwise the same.

 ### Real-time clocks 2024-12-02

 Added Gen 4 devices to the [real-time clock guide](/reference/device-os/real-time-clocks/).